cpske/programming1/assignments/homework3.md

 #### How to Read from a File

 We want SKE Restaurant to run on someone else's computer, and we don't know where he will install the software.
 So we can't use an **absolute path** for the menu file.
-Instead, we will require that the menu file be in a `data` subdirectory of wherever the application is installed.
+Instead, we will require that the menu file be in a `data` subdirectory of **wherever the application is installed**.
 This is a standard away of including resources such as icons and data files as part of an application.
+The SKE Restaurant is *not* going to be running Eclipse, so "src/" is not part of the file path!

 The Java Classloader knows where the application is installed and can find "resources" that are located relative to the application.
 The code is like this: